mlund/faunus/docs/_docs/analysis.md

 `com_distance` | Mass center distance (Å)

-The data is streamed in the sparse [Matrix Market format](https://math.nist.gov/MatrixMarket/formats.html) and can be further reduced by applying an optional `criterion` defined by an [ExprTk](http://www.partow.net/programming/exprtk/index.html) expression.
+The data is streamed in the sparse [Matrix Market format](https://math.nist.gov/MatrixMarket/formats.html) and can be further reduced by applying an optional `filter` defined by an [ExprTk](http://www.partow.net/programming/exprtk/index.html) expression.
 In the following example we analyse the nonbonded energy between _active_ molecules of type _colloid_ and only values smaller than -1.0 _kT_ are stored: